 7. The Jungle Railway — Malaysia

 Not long ago, the East Coast Rail had open windows and wooden benches.
 But Malaysia’s KTM has replaced those with air-conditioned cars and reasonably comfortable seats.
 There is no dining car, but vendors are selling the national rice-based dish of nasi lemak, guava, and quail’s eggs at many stations with enough time to hop off and grab something.
 On some trains, an entrepreneurial trolley will sell cold drinks and snacks.
-The 12-hour ride has plenty of stops as it not only delivers you but also produce and mail.

 What to expect

 In the heart of the jungle stretch is Gua Mustang, a small station town dwarfed by the nearby limestone cliffs.
-There are lodging options here so you have plenty of time to explore extensive cave networks, temples, and botany parks.
+There are lodging options here so you have plenty of time to explore extensive cave networks, temples, and botanical parks.
 River cruises and canopy treks are available at nearby Dabong and Taman Negara National Park.
 Keep your eyes peeled for the elusive tigers.

 - If you have a specific itinerary in mind book your tickets online with KTM.
 Otherwise, this rail line is not usually busy so you can buy tickets on the day at the station.

 - Many stations are rural with few amenities.
 Bring what you’d need for an unexpected wait.

 - The cold air is cranking high, particularly at the ends of the cars.
 If you tend to get chilly, try to go for middle seats.